-Before you start, talk with one or more accredited site assessors to help you understand:
+Before you start, talk with one or more site assessors to help you understand:

 - if your proposed offset site meets all eligibility requirements

 - what your land management and reporting obligations will be into the future, refer to the Management standards for native vegetation offset sites (PDF, 1.5 MB) for more details.

 - the estimated native vegetation credits available at your site, and

 - the likely costs of ongoing offset management

 Also talk with one or more brokers to help you understand:

 - how the market operates, and

 - the potential for trading native vegetation credits.

 A list of Native Vegetation Credit Register registered brokers and site assessors is available here:

 To establish a third party offset site you will need to contact a Native Vegetation Credit Register site assessor.
 The assessor will conduct a site assessment and take you through the process to establish the site.

 Once the site is established and you have native vegetation credits, contact one or more brokers to list the credits.
 The brokers assist to match your credits with potential buyers.